Skip to content

 Since you can’t just fill any tank with nitrox from a compressor, getting fills takes some planning:

-• Avoid oxygen cleaning: Never put nitrox tanks in ozone sterilizers or bleach baths, as concentrated oxygen can ignite with a devastating explosion.
+- Avoid oxygen cleaning: Never put nitrox tanks in ozone sterilizers or bleach baths, as concentrated oxygen can ignite with a devastating tank explosion.

 5 Must-Know Nitrox Diving Tips for Beginners

-• Monitor computer warnings for maximum operating depth and oxygen exposure
+- Monitor computer warnings for maximum operating depth (MOD) and blood oxygen exposure

 If you’re a beginner scuba diver you might want to head over to our 11 beginner’s safety tips for scuba diving for some bonus tips for scuba diving in general.